the-nerbs/MvvmLib/README.md

 All of the features of this library are available in a standalone package that has no dependencies called `MvvmLib`.
 Along with this is the package `MvvmLib.MvvmLight` which provides nearly-identical types that instead use the `MvvmLight` types.

+### IOC Container

+An IOC container is provided as an optional component through the `MvvmLib.Ioc` package.
+The `IocContainer` class implements the `IServiceLocator` interface from `CommonServiceLocator`.